Paddy’s Pointers: Five observations from Norwich City’s 2-1 Championship win at Nottingham Forest

 - Credit: Paul Chesterton/Focus Images Ltd

-Our Norwich City correspondent Paddy Davitt delivers his snap verdict from the City Ground
+Our Norwich City correspondent Paddy Davitt delivers his verdict from the City Ground

 You may also want to watch: